coin-or/Cbc/README.md

 Steps (based on VS 2013):

-1. for each of the lib* projects do:

-   add "CBC_THREAD" under Properties -> Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions (a subset of the lib* projects may be sufficient, but it doesn't hurt to do it for all)
+1. for each of the lib* projects do: add `CBC_THREAD` under Properties -> Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions (a subset of the lib* projects may be sufficient, but it doesn't hurt to do it for all)

 2. Link against a pthreads library.
    [PThreadsWin32](https://www.sourceware.org/pthreads-win32/) works (even in 64 bits systems) and is distributed under the LGPL.